 - Connect with civilian resources and domestic violence programs

-Specifically, your FAP advocate can facilitate connections for you to receive assistance for things like finding immediate lodging, medical care, legal counsel, a job or a new home.
+Specifically, your victim advocate can facilitate connections for you to receive assistance for things like finding immediate lodging, medical care, legal counsel, a job or a new home.

 As you continue to meet with your victim advocate, ask them questions you may have forgotten about on your first visit.
 Let them know your concerns and fears so they can address those, too.
 Your advocate can work with you to create a plan for your future.

-Think of talking to your victim advocate as you would talking to a friend, only a friend who is removed from your situation and who has expertise in your area of need.
+Think of talking to your victim advocate in the same way you would talk to a friend, only a friend who is removed from your situation and who has expertise in your area of need.

-If you or someone you know is experiencing domestic abuse, contact the Family Advocacy Program to learn about your options and the resources available to you.
-You can also contact the National Domestic Violence Hotline.
+If you or someone you know is experiencing domestic abuse, find the victim advocate closest to you to learn your options and the resources available.
+You can also contact the National Domestic Violence Hotline at 800-799-7233 for 24/7 help in English, Spanish and more than 140 other languages.
 If you or someone you know is in immediate danger, call 911.